SimonPadbury/baselayer-3/_src/typography.md

 ## Code

-`<code>` tags have monospaced text (set by `--ff-mono`) over a white or black background (in light or dark modes), with a thin border and a little padding to improve readability.
+`<code>` tags have monospaced text (set by `--t-mono`) over a white or black background (in light or dark modes), with a thin border and a little padding to improve readability.

 If the `<code>` tag is wrapped in a `<pre>` tag, then it becomes a block level element with more padding, a max-width of 100%, and y-axis overflow scrolling.